-This certifies that I have been duly licensed as an agent for the above company in Wisconsin under License No. \\\\\\ for the year \\\\\\, and appointed as attorney in fact with authority to execute this bid bond and the payment and performance bond referred to above, which power of attorney has not been revoked.
+This certifies that I have been duly licensed as an agent for the Surety in Wisconsin under License No. , and appointed as attorney in fact with authority to execute this bid bond, which power of attorney has not been revoked.